Apple Pencil 2 FAQ: All about iPad Pro's magnetic accessory for 2018

 For Apple, the Pencil is mightier than the index finger alone.

-Along with a pair of new iPad Pros and a new MacBook Air ($900 at Walmart), Apple will unleash a second-generation version of the Apple Pencil, its accessory for the iPad Pro 2018.
+Along with a pair of new iPad Pros and a new MacBook Air, Apple will unleash a second-generation version of the Apple Pencil, its accessory for the iPad Pro 2018.

-Apple Pencil is the tech giant's pressure-sensitive tool for creative professionals, and can be used for precision drawing, writing, drafting, annotating and editing photos.
-It will no doubt draw comparisons to the styluses from competing tablets, including Google's Pixelbook Pen for the Pixelbook Slate and Pixelbook Chromebook and Microsoft's Surface Pen for the Surface Pro and Surface Laptop ($695 at Amazon).
+The Apple Pencil is the tech giant's pressure-sensitive tool for creative professionals, and can be used for precision drawing, writing, drafting, annotating and editing photos.
+It will no doubt draw comparisons to the styluses from competing tablets, including Google's Pixelbook Pen for the Pixelbook Slate and Pixelbook Chromebook and Microsoft's Surface Pen for the Surface Pro and Surface Laptop.

 The second-gen Apple Pencil (henceforth known as Apple Pencil 2 or Apple Pencil 2018) improves on the first-generation model with an enhanced design and new tricks to tote it around more easily and increase your productivity.